Northern Busway, Brisbane: Extension to Bracken Ridge

+In August 2024, it was announced Brisbane Metro would be extended using the Northern Transitway to Chermside.

 Route

-King George Square to Royal Brisbane & Women's Hospital

-The Northern Busway starts in a tunnel underneath Albert Street in the Brisbane central business district adjacent to the Queen Street bus station, previously the terminus of the South East Busway.
-Many northbound services using the Northern Busway originate at the Cultural Centre busway station on the South East Busway.
-It then proceeds north-west to the King George Square busway station, a large interchange with several stops on each of its two underground platforms.
-It then surfaces near Roma Street railway station and follows the alignment of the main city train lines.
+The Northern Busway starts in a tunnel underneath Albert Street at King George Square busway station, a large interchange with several stops on each of its two underground platforms.
+It travels north-west before surfacing near Roma Street railway station and follows the alignment of the main city train lines.
 Roma Street busway station is adjacent to the train platforms and is on the same level.
 Platform 2 is shared by both trains and buses, although the only train to currently use Platform 2 is NSW TrainLink's daily XPT service to Sydney.

 The busway then continues north alongside the Exhibition railway line and then north-east through the Victoria Park Golf Complex, with stations adjacent to the Normanby Fiveways, the Queensland University of Technology campus at Kelvin Grove and the Royal Children's Hospital.
 The busway then turns left and on to a bridge structure alongside the Royal Brisbane and Women's Hospital precinct over Butterfield Street.

-Windsor to Kedron

-The three kilometre Windsor to Kedron section was built by a John Holland/Thiess consortium opening on 18 June 2012.
-The route rejoins Lutwyche Road after crossing Enoggera Creek.
-The route travels via bus lanes and local bus stops until it reaches Truro Street, where it enters into a dedicated 1.5 kilometre underground busway tunnel.
+The busway then enters Lutwyche Road at Cedric Street.
+The route travels via bus lanes and local bus stops until it reaches Truro Street, where it enters a dedicated 1.5 kilometre underground busway tunnel.
 After passing through Lutwyche and Kedron Brook busway stations and crossing Kedron Brook, the route rejoins Lutwyche Road at Stafford Road (southbound/inbound) and Sadlier Street (northbound/outbound).

-Future extension

-The final stage of the busway is planned to be built from Kedron to Bracken Ridge.
-A series of draft alignments in order to identify the corridor for preservation have been released, however no final route has been selected.